grover/homebridge-ranger/docs/warnings.md

 Some devices may only support a limited total number of pairings over their life span.
 Do not pair/unpair excessively or you may run into this.

+## Number of Bluetooth accessories

+The current implementation does not work well with many paired bluetooth accessories - a recommendation is to keep the total number lower than 5.
+However there's no hard limit to this number - it may work well if you pair more devices.
+If you start seeing issues, try reducing the number of paired accessories.
+The limit is really in the Bluetooth stack of the system running Homebridge and thus the limitations described on the [noble](https://github.com/sandeepmistry/noble) page apply.

 Continue to [Requirements](requirements.md)